 Krakow Christmas Markets

-Weekend markets are also put together in Krakow’s Maly Rynek, (in English Krakow’s Small Square located just behind the tall Mariacki Church).
-In Podgorze, white tents are set up where merchants will sell homemade goods.
-Less touristy, the few stalls here are erected before the impressive St-Joseph’s Church.
-Items such as candles and soaps are sold as well as homemade jewellery or foods such as fresh bread and jams.
-It will be hard to leave empty handed.
+Weekend markets are also put together in Krakow’s Maly Rynek, in a location just behind the tall Mariacki Church.
+In Podgorze, merchants sell homemade goods from their white tents.
+The few stalls here are erected in front the impressive St-Joseph’s Church.
+Items such as candles and soaps are sold.
+You can also buy homemade jewelery or foods such as fresh bread and jams.
+It will be hard for you to leave empty handed.
 Happy shopping!